 b.
 All travel reimbursement requests must be submitted within a reasonable time as defined in section C of Procedure 07-004 Travel Expense Reimbursement.
 Travelers are responsible for correctly completing forms, including providing a clear statement of business purpose and submitting all appropriate supporting documentation to the USNH Financial Operations Center (FOC) as described in Procedure 07-004 Travel Expense Reimbursement.
 By submitting a travel reimbursement request, the traveler indicates that they were traveling on USNH business, the request does not include any personal expenses, and the amount has not and will not be reimbursed to the traveler from any other source(s).

 c.
 The traveler is responsible for the cancellation of any reservations (hotel, airfare, ground transportation, etc.) if a trip is canceled.
 USNH is not responsible for any charges or penalties resulting from the traveler's failure to give proper notice of cancellation.
 Travelers should request and record the cancellation number in case of a billing dispute.
+The COVID 19 pandemic has created some level of uncertainty surrounding travel.
+Effective February 4, 2022 and until further notice, USNH will reimburse travelers for basic trip insurance or for a refundable tickets/reservation provided the cost is reasonable and deemed necessary by the supervisor approving the travel after weighing the cost/benefits.
+The cost of any insurance/protection is the responsibility of unit and must be funded within existing budget allocations.
+Additionally, the purchase of any insurance must be approved in advance by the employee’s supervisor/manager and/or the individual responsible for approving the travel request for USNH.

 d.
 USNH will pay for costs resulting from cancellations including change fees due to circumstances beyond the control of the traveler such as cancellation at the request of a supervisor, conference or meeting cancellation, or personal circumstances (i.e., traveler’s hospitalization, or loss of a loved one).